-- 2. An upper limit on directors' fixed compensation of ¥300 million per fiscal year was set by resolution of the 156th Annual Meeting of Shareholders held on March 30, 2017.
-3. An upper limit on Audit & Supervisory Board members' fixed compensation was set at ¥110 million per fiscal year by resolution of the 156th Annual Meeting of Shareholders held on March 30, 2017. - 4.
+- 2. An upper limit on directors' fixed compensation of ¥300 million per fiscal year was set by resolution of the 156th Annual Meeting of Shareholders held on March 30, 2017. - 3.
+An upper limit on Audit & Supervisory Board members' fixed compensation was set at ¥110 million per fiscal year by resolution of the 156th Annual Meeting of Shareholders held on March 30, 2017. - 4.
 By resolution of the 156th Annual Meeting of Shareholders held on March 30, 2017, an aggregate upper limit was set at ¥600 million on the amount of contributions to stock-based compensation for the four fiscal years from January 1, 2017 to December 31, 2020, with an upper limit on the total number of shares set at 360,000 shares (90,000 shares per fiscal year) for the same period. - 5.
 Within performance-linked compensation, bonuses are amounts calculated and determined on the basis of the core operating income and the profit for the period attributable to the owners of the parent for each fiscal year, in accordance with the methods described above.
-Stock-based compensation is the amount obtained by - 6.
-The amounts shown are rounded down to the nearest million yen aross revenues.
+Stock-based compensation is the amount obtained by converting the share granting points awarded to persons eligible under the system, depending on his or her business attainment level for the relevant fiscal year. - 6.
+The amounts shown are rounded down to the nearest million yen under the system and require said director to return shares or